Hietzing: After 1945

 Vienna was taken in the Vienna Offensive of the Red Army on 13 April.
 From the autumn of 1945 to autumn 1955, Vienna was occupied by the four Allied powers and the 5th District was a part of the British sector - parades of the British army thus took place in the main courtyard of Schoenbrunn Palace, being used as their HQ.
 In 1952, key scenes were shot there of the Austrian film "1.
 April 2000" (director: Wolfgang Liebeneiner), in which the Austrian Government finally gets rid of the occupying powers in the year 2000.
 In the film, a spaceship lands in Ehrenhof, as thousands of people watched.

 The Lainzer Tiergarten became, through the 1938 territorial reform, part of the urban area.
 Hietzing became incorporated first in 1956, resulting in vastly larger surface area.
 Until then, it had belonged to the District Liesing.

 Since the late 1960s, the ORF operates, which by Roland Rainer designed and in 1975 completed ORF center Küniglberg, in which central TV and radio studios and directors and management of the public broadcaster are located.
 The name of the unassuming hill in the 13th District has since been used as a synonym for the ORF in the Austrian media discussion omnipresent.
 The building is, 40 years after its creation, renovated, and the financial problems of ORF were ridden about 2008, the headquarters of the institute to relocate.

 In 1997, at Rosenhügel (rose hill) in the area of Bertégasse und Wastlgasse, a slight modification was made to the border at the District Liesing, which mainly affected a small rural settlement.

 For details on the history of the district, see District sections; for the 1938 detached parts of the district, see: Penzing.

 Population

-Population development

 In 1869, the current area of the Hietzing District included only 9,808 inhabitants.
 Due to the low population density at that time, Hietzing was one of the few districts which had a persistent population growth.
 Before the start of the First World War, the population in 1910, with 34,883 inhabitants, had more than tripled, but then the growth slowed down.
 In 1971, the district reached 57,068 people, the highest population to date.
 Then the population stagnated, falling 4% during the next 2 decades, and later dropping another 10% in the 1990s, but rose gradually after the millennium year.
 From 2001, the population in Vienna citywide trended to grow, including in Hietzing.
 At the beginning of 2007, the population stood at 51,120 people.